Mangal Dosha (Kuja Dosha): The Truth Behind the Fear

-Mangal Dosha, also called Kuja Dosha or Chevvai Dosham, is one of the most feared and frequently misunderstood doshas in Vedic astrology.
-It forms when Mars (Mangal) occupies the 1st, 2nd, 4th, 7th, 8th, or 12th house from the Lagna, Moon, or Venus.
-The dosha primarily affects marriage and partnerships, potentially creating conflict, aggression, incompatibility, or delays in finding a suitable partner.
-However, the panic surrounding Mangal Dosha is often exaggerated — approximately 40-50% of all charts technically have it from at least one reference point, and numerous well-documented cancellation conditions exist that significantly reduce or eliminate its negative effects.
-A proper assessment requires checking from all three reference points and evaluating cancellation conditions before concluding severity.
+Mangal Dosha might be the most misunderstood concept in all of Vedic astrology.
+Also called Kuja Dosha or Chevvai Dosham, it forms when Mars occupies the 1st, 2nd, 4th, 7th, 8th, or 12th house from the Lagna, Moon, or Venus.
+The dosha primarily affects marriage and partnerships — potentially creating conflict, aggression, incompatibility, or delays in finding a partner.
+But here is what most people do not tell you: approximately 40-50% of all charts technically have it from at least one reference point.
+If half the population had a dosha that guaranteed marriage problems, civilization would look very different.
+The panic surrounding Mangal Dosha is often wildly exaggerated.
+Numerous well-documented cancellation conditions exist that significantly reduce or eliminate its negative effects.
+A proper assessment requires checking from all three reference points and evaluating cancellation conditions before drawing any conclusions about severity.

 Mangal Dosha (Kuja Dosha)